-VIII.
+IX.
 Research Proposal

-The thesis project begins with the preparation of a research proposal only at the research advisor's discretion.
-Students who elect to write a thesis must follow the formal proposal requirements of the Graduate College.
+The directed research project begins with the preparation of a research proposal only at the research advisor's discretion.
+Directed research project proposals require the formal approval of the student's committee, but do not have to be submitted to the Graduate College.